It’s often the case that used car sales are strong yet competitive. You can successfully sell your used car by following this do-it-yourself guide.

 - Clean and condition all vinyl surfaces and leather seats.

-- Make sure the dashboard, console, arm rests, cup holder, ash trays and steering wheel are spotless.
+- Make sure the dashboard, console, arm rests, cup holders, ash trays and steering wheel are spotless.

 - Clean the interior glass until there are no streaks or smudges.